Professional Development Opportunities

 For questions about professional development options, contact Cristina Parente, Director, ELL Programming.

-WTCS Fall 2025 Professional Development Opportunities For Adult Education
+WTCS Spring 2026 Professional Development Opportunities For Adult Education (1)

 Join us for a virtual hands-on boot camp designed to strengthen your IET program.
 Learn how to determine the best modality—distance, in-person, or hybrid—while mastering curriculum development and aligning to a single, unified set of learning objectives.
 Plus, explore effective models of co-teaching that foster collaboration and learner success.